dcnieho/gazeMapper/README.md

 ## Example
 ![application example](https://raw.githubusercontent.com/dcnieho/gazeMapper/master/.github/images/world_data.png?raw=true)
 Example where gazeMapper has been used to map head-centered gaze from two head-worn eye tracker recordings to synchronized world-centered gaze data of the pair, drawn on an overview video recording with an additional external camera.
-From Hessels, R.S., Iwabuchi, T., Niehorster, D.C., Funawatari, R., Benjamins, J.S., Kawakami, S.; Nyström, M., Suda, M., Hooge, I.T.C., Sumiya, M., Heijnen, J., Teunisse, M. & Senju, A. (2024).
-A setup for the crosscultural study of gaze behavior and eye contact in face-to-face collaboration.
-ECEM 2024
+From Hessels, R.S., Iwabuchi, T., Niehorster, D.C., Funawatari, R., Benjamins, J.S., Kawakami, S.; Nyström, M., Suda, M., Hooge, I.T.C., Sumiya, M., Heijnen, J., Teunisse, M. & Senju, A. (submitted).
+Gaze behavior in face-to-face interaction: A cross-cultural investigation between Japan and the Netherlands.
+Manuscript submitted for publication, 2024

 # How to acquire
 GazeMapper is available from `https://github.com/dcnieho/gazeMapper`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux (newer versions of Python should work fine but are not tested).